AndrewL97/DabberStation13/README.md

 You need to edit admin_verbs.dm to change admins.
 And you need to create a webhook.txt file and webhookAdmin.txt file in the config folder, These are used for the discord webhooks. webhook.txt is a webhook that logs player chat, and webhookAdmin.txt is a adminhelp webhook.

 Gamemodes cannot be configured yet.

+# Admin Tools / Commands
+Admin tools aren't that big.
+But you may suggest new ones to me.
+Currently we have main admin features like banning, kicking, sounds, teleporting. etc